-Parents must play an active role in the education of the students and in partnership with the SCCCS is committed to improving the academic school. achievement in ELA, Math, and Science attendance rate, reducing the chronic The School Attendance Rate is 95.13%. absenteeism rate, and the suspension rate for all The 2024 Dashboard indicates the Chronic students and for significant subgroups Absenteeism Rate was Overall "Medium" - (Hispanic/Latinx students and SED students), 21.3% chronically absent, declined 2.1%.
-The especially low income students, foster youth, following subgroup was "High" -Hispanic/Latinx and English Learners.
-To this end, SCCCS will -23.4% chronically absent, increased 5.3%.
-The provide robust parent education through Parent following subgroups were "Medium" - SED/LI, Education to ensure a partnership in the 16.7% chronically absent, declined 12.6% and students' academic success, the importance of 3.1 Parent Input and White - 11.5% chronically absent, declined student attendance and engagement, taking an Participation 5.2%.
-The following subgroup was "Low" - Two active or leadership role in the school, literacy, 3.2 PCC Meetings or More Races - 9.4% chronically absent, 3.3 Parent Satisfaction declined 6.8%.
-The Students with Disabilities Surveys subgroup had no performance level - 20% student learning at home which will ensure social chronically absent, increased 2.6%. · · · · · · · · · · · · · · · · · · · 3.5 Parent Education increased student engagement, attendance, The 2024 Dashboard indicates the following - connectedness, achievement, and self-esteem.
-Suspension Rate was Overall "Very Low" - 0% This action will give priority to low income of students were suspended at least one day, students, foster youth, and English Learners maintained 0%.
-None of the students were then will be provided to all students schoolwide suspended at SCCCS Overall or in any of the as all students will benefit from active parent subgroups of Hispanic/Latinx students, SED/LI involvement through parent education and will students, White students, and students who result in increased academic achievement, identify with Two or More Races. increased attendance rate and decreased chronic absenteeism rate and suspension rate.
+SCCCS is committed to improving the academic achievement in ELA, Math, and Science attendance rate, reducing the chronic absenteeism rate, and the suspension rate for all students and for significant subgroups (Hispanic/Latinx students and SED students), especially low-income students, foster youth, and English Learners.
+To this end, SCCCS will provide robust parent education through Parent Education to ensure a partnership in the students' academic success, the importance of student attendance and engagement, taking an active or leadership role in the school, literacy, supporting social emotional and mental health for the family, and access to tools to support student learning at home which will ensure social 3.4 Teacher/Staff Surveys emotional and mental health well-being for increased student engagement, attendance, connectedness, achievement, and self-esteem.
+This action will give priority to low income students, foster youth, and English Learners then will be provided to all students schoolwide as all students will benefit from active parent involvement through parent education and will result in increased academic achievement. increased attendance rate and decreased chronic absenteeism rate and suspension rate.